cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
 w.factory('expr::n("mu*s +b", mu[1.0,0,4], s[5],b[8.1])')
 ```
-Now we can build the likelihood, which is just our poisson pdf:
+Now we can build the likelihood, which is just our Poisson PDF:
 ```
 w.factory('Poisson::poisN(N[15],n)')
 ```

-To find the best-fit value for our parameter of interest $\mu$ we need to maximize the likelihood.
-In practice it's actually easier to minimize the **N**egative **l**og of the **l**ikelihood, or NLL:
+To find the best fit value for our parameter of interest $\mu$ we need to maximize the likelihood.
+In practice it is actually easier to minimize the **N**egative **l**og of the **l**ikelihood, or NLL:

 ```
 w.factory('expr::NLL("-log(@0)",poisN)')
 ```

-We can now use the RooMinimizer to find the minimum of the NLL
+We can now use the `RooMinimizer` to find the minimum of the NLL

 ```